Distance? Check. Versatility? Check. Pockets? Oh, so many pockets.

 The pairing of the Osprey Viva 65 & Daylite 13 Backpacks is perfect for the adventure traveller.
 Both are practical and very comfortable plus you always have everything right where you need it with all the pocket options.
-Watch my gear review to see what I mean!
+They’ve carried me through Peru, up the West Coast Trail, and somehow even survived the great luggage carousel debacle of Edinburgh.
+Below, I break down the specs, features, and what it’s really like to live out of these two bags.
+Spoiler: they still look good and smell fine.

 Viva 65 Specs